atishay/atishay.github.io/content/blog/40-science-of-glossophobia/index.md

 According to most studies, people’s number one fear is public speaking.
 Number two is death.
 Death is number two.
 Does that seem right?
 That means to the average person, if you have to go to a funeral, you’re better off in the casket than doing the eulogy.

 This was said by the comedian Jerry Seinfeld in 1993.
 3 out of 4 Americans suffer from Glossophobia or the fear of public speaking.
 It leads to a 10% impairment of wages and 15% impairment in your promotion.
 This thing is very real.
 That is why we are all here right.
 Lets try and understand it.
 Glossophobia is a disease.
 It has its symptoms.
 As toastmasters all of us have given speeches.
-Lets discuss some symptoms of extreme stage freight out - raise your hand if you can state some.
+Lets discuss some symptoms of extreme stage fright out - raise your hand if you can state some.

 Now that we know these symptoms lets turn for some help from our friend Charles Darwin.
 Have a look at the bottom left of the pamphlet that I just gave you.
 You see this list.
 That's exactly what we feel on the stage right.
 Increased heart rate - you can hear it pounding, bladder relaxation - happens to some, tunnel vision - you are stuck frozen on the stage, shaking, dilated pupils - see the stars in broad daylight, flushed sweaty faces, dry mouth, slowed digestion - butterflies and hearing loss.